ballardtj/ballardtj.github.io/_pages/consulting.md

 also in my expertise in advanced analytic methods.
 This dual focus allows me to provide tailored, data-driven solutions that improve workforce health, safety, and performance.

-With a PhD from the University of Western Australia and nearly a decade of experience at the University of Queensland, my work has been at the forefront of pioneering new methods for analysing complex human data.
+With a PhD from the University of Western Australia and over a decade of experience at the University of Queensland, my work has been at the forefront of advancing methods for analysing complex human data.
 As a consultant, I apply this expertise to help organisations leverage their data to solve complex people-related challenges.